Arsenic-ATG/xkcd-comics/README.md

 - 🐍 python

 ### Setup required 🛠
-- most of the stuff is plain python scripts which will only require you to have **python installed on your device** and an **IDE/text editor** to see and make changes to the scripts on your system.
+- Most of the stuff is plain python scripts which will only require you to have **python installed on your device** and an **IDE/text editor** to see and make changes to the scripts on your system.
-- if you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)
+- If you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)

 ---